gpkarlsson/Custom_Quiz_Creator/README.md

 ## Description

-A clean and easy way to take a quiz!
+A clean and easy way to take a quiz.

 MVP: As a user I want a simple way to take a quiz